 "At the same time, people out in the field were getting pages from the T/Mon system.
 One of the guys who got paged on his PCS phone works on the fiber terminal.
 When he got an alarm, he was able to connect to the fiber terminal from a remote area and see what we were already seeing at the central office.
 So he was ready to shut the light off on those fibers so the splicers could work on it," Jacobson said.

 The entire incident was resolved in just four hours, from the initial alarms to the restoration of service, including the travel time to get the splicer crew to the fiber cut.

 Losing that fiber cable was no joke for 3 Rivers, and getting it back in service quickly was a real victory.
 That particular fiber carries a wide range of 3 Rivers's extensive communication services.

 One of the largest telephone cooperatives in Montana, 3 Rivers offers voice, PCS wireless, DSL, data services and satellite TV.
 3 Rivers operates approximately 20,000 access lines over a territory that covers an area of Montana along the east side of the Rocky mountain front, from the Canadian border south to Wyoming.

 3 Rivers was able to detect and resolve the fiber cut so quickly because of prompt, detailed notification from the T/Mon Alarm Monitoring System and its ASCII Alarm Processor Software Module.
 3 Rivers uses T/Mon's ASCII Alarm Processor to monitor its Alcatel fiber terminals, AFC digital loop carriers, Nortel DMS-10 switch, Nortel DMS-MTX switch and wide-bank multiplexers.

-It's 4:07 AM on Tuesday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 8:34 AM on Thursday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.